 After checking out that sight, I have a feeling you’ll be quite inspired and motivated.

 All your questions should be answered as well.
-If not, just email me or Facebook message me anytime.
+If not, just email, DM, or Facebook message me today.
 I will always personally respond to you.

 Thanks again, talk soon.